steeltroops-ai/NeuraForge/README.md

-# NeuraForge OS
+# NeuraForge

+**The AI-Native Research Operating System**

-NeuraForge OS is the world's first AI-native research ecosystem that transforms isolated research efforts into a connected, collaborative platform.
+NeuraForge is the world's first AI-agent-native research platform that transforms how humanity conducts scientific discovery.
+By orchestrating specialized AI research agents alongside human researchers, we're building the infrastructure for accelerated knowledge creation and breakthrough discoveries.

+## 🎯 Mission

+**Solving Humanity's Hardest Problems through AI-Powered Research Collaboration**

+We believe the next wave of scientific breakthroughs will come from seamless human-AI collaboration in research.
+NeuraForge provides the operating system for this future, where AI agents and human researchers work together to tackle complex challenges in medicine, climate, AI safety, and beyond.

 ## 🚀 Quick Start